sedoski20/chessGame/README.md

 ## Project Requirements

 * The game must follow the rules of a conventional chess game.
-* The game board must have 2 different colors.
 * The player must be able to select a piece by cicking on it position.
 * The player must be able to move a piece by clicking in a valid destination.
 * The piece must be moved only when it was selected previously.